 The Company determines the provision for income taxes using the asset and liability method.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases and operating loss and tax credit carryforwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized as income in the period that includes the enactment date.
 The Company evaluates the probability of realizing the future benefits of its deferred tax assets and provides a valuation allowance for the portion of any deferred tax assets where the likelihood of realizing an income tax benefit in the future does not meet the more likely than not criterion for recognition.
-The Company recognizes the effect of income tax positions only if those positions are measured at the largest amount that is greater than 50% likely of being recognized.
+The Company recognizes the effect of income tax positions only if those positions are more likely than not of being sustained.
+Recognized income tax positions are measured at the largest amount that is greater than 50% likely of being recognized.
 Changes in recognition or measurement are reflected in the period in which the change in judgment occurs.
 The Company recognizes both interest and penalties related to uncertain tax positions as part of the income tax provision.